Adding content to new site

 Can you show how you get to your blog from the Extension website?

 Go to the very bottom of the website and in the right corner click on the Employees link.
-This brings you to the Extension Employee Intranet.
-Under Popular Resources, click on the link for OSU Extension web upgrade project.
+This brings you to the Extension Employee Resources intranet.
+Under Popular Resources, click on the link for Navigator OSU Extension digital strategy.
 You can also get updates through the weekly Extension ConnEXTions e-newsletter.
 If you are logged in, the My Groups page also has a link to our support and training pages on the project blog.

 I’m always nervous of duplicating information.
-Does the system let you know by highlighting or auto-filling if it’s an existing title?
+Does the system let you know if it’s an existing title?

 When you start to type in the title of a new piece of content, if it is similar to an existing piece of content the title link will show up on the right side of the page.
 You can click it to see if it is the same content you were about to add.
 We also encourage you to use the search field to look for duplicates too as sometimes the titles will be different.
 This blog post talks about what to do if someone else has entered the content already and you want it tagged or something changed.